Our work in ecoregions

 Based on this information, we decide how much needs to be conserved to ensure these species’ and habitats’ long-term health.
 We then map all locations of these species and habitats and use a combination of computer modelling and the input of partners and experts to decide what sites need to be conserved to protect these targets.

-These sites are listed in the conservation blueprint — the foundation of our conservation planning work at the ecoregion level.
+These sites are listed in the conservation blueprint.
+These blueprints are the foundation of NCC's conservation planning work at the ecoregion level.

-Out of the large portfolio of sites that are listed in the conservation blueprints, Nature Conservancy of Canada (NCC) staff identify the areas that present the best opportunities for NCC and our partners to make a difference.
-These sites are called natural areas, and are where we plan our conservation actions on the ground.
+Out of the large portfolio of sites that are listed in the conservation blueprints, NCC staff identify the areas that present the best opportunities.
+These sites are called natural areas.
+This is where we plan our conservation actions on the ground.

-To ensure our conservation blueprints are effective, they are shared widely with other conservation groups, communities and partners.
+Our conservation blueprints are shared widely with other conservation groups, communities and partners.

-We also assess how well our final portfolio of identified sites has met the goals set out for each of our biodiversity targets, and how well the current state of conservation is doing by comparison.
+We also assess how well our final portfolio of identified sites has met the goals set out for each of our biodiversity targets.
+In turn, we compare the current state of conservation.